12 Tips to ace your legal career

 Although now repealed, it is almost identical to 1980 RHC, and almost similar to the Rules of Court, 2012.

 The 2012 Rules of Court preserve almost 90% of the old RHC.

 So the White Book is still very useful.
 Reprints of the 1979 White Book are still available.

 These two books are with me in the house.

 Two other nuggets are Bennion’s ‘Statutory Interpretation’ and Bower, Turner and Sutton’s, ‘Actionable Non-Disclosure.’

 Indices and Annual Reports

-Online journals make poor reference.
-You only get the answer for the question you ask.
+Online journals make poor reference material.
+You only get the answer to the question you ask.
 If you ask the wrong question, you miss the mark.